 If possible, instead of using an attachment, type your message in the message text field or add a link to a file stored elsewhere on the network.
 Various cloud services (such as OneDrive included in the Office 365 package) are usually better suited for the purpose.
 Such services offer better functionalities for rights management as well as for multi-party editing and commenting.
 This usually also makes teamwork easier and faster.
 Read more about this in chapter two.

 Many e-mail programs block large attachments altogether in order to prevent them from using up all the space on servers or in mailboxes.
 The size limit varies between systems (it could be 5 MB, 10 MB or more).

 If a message contains an oversize attachment, the message may “bounce” back to the sender without ever being transmitted to the recipient.
 The reason for this may be a restriction of the receiving mail server, for example.
 Another reason could be that the mail server does not accept the file type of the attachment.

-- In most cases, the best option is to share the file using a cloud service such as the University of Helsinki OneDrive for Business.
+- In most cases, the best option is to share the file using a cloud service such as the University of Helsinki OneDrive.
 It also lets you easily share folders and invite others to work on projects and provides you with better tools for controlling your file sharing settings.

 - Files of hundreds of megabytes or even gigabytes should be shared through a file sharing service, such as Funet Filesender.